A Church that is both hierarchical and conciliar, under the leadership of our Lord Jesus Christ and inspired tradition...

 -- Luke Soboleski, Warden

-Other officers include the head of our Sisterhood Elizabeth Mitchell, Auditors Vince Mazeski and Megan Wagner, cemetery grounds manager Andre Wagner, and Sunday School superintendent Olesya Siewers.
+Other officers include the head of our Sisterhood Elizabeth Mitchell, Auditors Vince Mazeski and Megan Wagner, cemetery groundskeeper Andre Wagner, and Sunday School superintendent Olesya Siewers.

 Because of our size, we often function with the parish as a whole meeting together with Fr.
 George and the Parish Council, to plan and work on projects, and have regular Parish meetings.